Ross-TheBoss/RedBlobGreenBlob/README.md

 1. Download the ZIP file using the Code - Download ZIP button.
 2. Execute the command:
 `python3 -m pip install RedBlobGreenBlob-master.zip`
+inside the same directory as the zip file.

 # Credits / Attribution